Afro–Latin Americans: Central America

 The Afro–Latin Americans of Central America come from the Caribbean coast.
 The countries of Belize, Guatemala, Honduras and Nicaragua, are of Garífuna, Afro-Caribbean and/or Mestizo heritage, as well as of Miskito heritage.
 Those of Costa Rica and Panama are mostly of Afro-Caribbean heritage.
 Many Afro-Caribbean islanders arrived in Panama to help build the Panama Canal and to Guatemala, Honduras, Nicaragua and Costa Rica to work in the banana and sugar-cane plantations.

 Belize

 Belizean culture is a mix of African, European, and Mayan but only 21% of the population is considered to be of African descent.
 The main community of African descent are the Creoles and Garifuna concentrated from the Cayo District to the Belize District and Stann Creek District (Dangriga) on the Caribbean Sea.
-Belize City, on the Caribbean coast, is the center of West African culture in Belize, with its population being of mixed Black African, Maya, and European.
+Belize City, on the Caribbean coast, is the center of West African culture in Belize, with its population being of mixed Black African, Maya, Miskitu and European.